A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: FL-Tailored Optimizations, Limitations, and Applications

 \subsection{Security and Privacy Threats}

-Privacy threats in FU systems resemble those in FL (see Section \ref{sec:preliminaries_and_backgrounds} for more details), such as the risk of information leakage through gradients and vulnerability to poisoning attacks.
-Moreover, there are additional security and privacy risks introduced in MU systems due to the information leaked by the differences between the original and unlearned models \cite{chen2021machine}.
-This could exacerbate client privacy issues if an attacker has access to the model before and after the unlearning.
+Privacy and security issues in FU systems encompass those present in FL, such as the risk of information leakage and both targeted and untargeted attacks on ML models (see Section \ref{sec:preliminaries_and_backgrounds} for more details).
+For instance, the leakage from gradients even allows the attacker to recover images with pixel-wise accuracy and texts with token-wise matching \cite{zhu2019deep}.
+Methods to mitigate such a risk focus on privacy-preserving aggregation \cite{zheng2022aggregation,liu2022efficient,liu2022privacy}.
+Additionally, recent research highlights that malicious clients can launch (i) untargeted poisoning attacks, which aim to slow the learning process or reduce the global model's performance \cite{shejwalkar2022back,liu2020poisoning}, or (ii) targeted backdoor attacks, where a backdoor is embedded into the model, triggering malicious behavior under specific input conditions \cite{jebreel2023fl,li2021hidden,huang2023training}.
+Such attacks can quickly degrade the global model's performance or implant backdoors within a few FL rounds, with effects lasting for many rounds, posing serious security risks \cite{ma2023quantization,zhang2023fltracer,li2023ntd}.

-To address these security and privacy concerns, mitigation strategies involve the use of indirect information, such as transmitting representative vectors instead of centroids in federated clustering \cite{pan2022machine}, calculating clients' contributions using federated Shapley values \cite{ding2023incentive}, and generating predictions on the ensemble of seed models acquired through knowledge distillation \cite{ye2023heterogeneous}.
-Moreover, integrating privacy-enhancing techniques into the FL-FU workflow can bolster security and privacy guarantees, such as employing secure random forest construction \cite{liu2021revfrf} for secure random forest re-construction, secure aggregation \cite{liu2020learn,xiongexact} for privacy-preserving gradient sum-up, and differential privacy mechanisms \cite{zhang2023fedrecovery} for rendering unlearned mode indistinguishable from the retrained one.
-It's also worth noting that FU can be employed for improving security and privacy, particularly in the context of backdoor removal \cite{alam2023get,cao2023fedrecover}.
+\textbf{Approaches to mitigation.} To address these security and privacy concerns, mitigation strategies involve the use of indirect information, such as transmitting representative vectors instead of centroids in federated clustering \cite{pan2022machine}, calculating clients' contributions using federated Shapley values \cite{ding2023incentive}, and generating predictions on the ensemble of seed models acquired through knowledge distillation \cite{ye2023heterogeneous}.
+Moreover, integrating privacy-enhancing techniques (PETs) into the FL-FU workflow can bolster security and privacy guarantees, such as employing secure random forest construction for secure random forest re-construction \cite{liu2021revfrf}, secure aggregation \cite{liu2024dynamic} for privacy-preserving gradient sum-up \cite{liu2024guaranteeing,liu2020learn}, secure two-party computation for privacy-preserving unlearning \cite{liu2024privacy}, homomorphic encryption for initialization \cite{zhang2023securecut}, and differential privacy mechanisms \cite{zhang2023fedrecovery} for rendering unlearned mode indistinguishable from the retrained one.